How to create a customer contact in Sage Accounting

 - Enter the remaining details.

 If you don't know all the details yet, just enter the business name and save.
-All other details can be entered later.
+You can add additional details later.

 You always need an address before you can save an invoice for a customer.